tstreets/ExpressProject_Starter/README.md

 ```

 ### View the server
 To view the server, run this command into the terminal.
+Then open your browser to `localhost:3000`.
+To stop the server simply press `Ctrl+C` in the terminal.

 Terminal Command:\
 `node index.js`